 Option Action Technology Lists all MDG Technologies currently accessible to the project, in alphabetical order.
-If you click on a Technology name, the

-- Name

-- Version number

-- · Logo (if defined), and

-- Location of the deployed XML file, which can be:

-- Internal to Enterprise Architect

-- An extension

-- In the Install directory (just the file name)

-- In the APPDATA folder (filename followed by (in APPDATA))

-- In the model

-The lower right panel displays a description of the Technology, in many cases providing the manufacturer's web site address and a support contact.

-Enabled

-Select this checkbox against each Technology that you want to be available for use in the project.
-When an MDG Technology is enabled:

-The Technology is added to the list of available options in the 'Profile' field of the Default Tools toolbar, so that you can apply the interface profiles of the MDG Technology
+If you click on a Technology name, the upper right panel of the dialog displays the technology: Name Version number Logo (if defined), and Location of the deployed XML file, which can be: Internal to Enterprise Architect An extension In the Install directory (just the file name) In the APPDATA folder (filename followed by (in APPDATA)) In the model description of the Technology, in many cases providing the manufacturer's web site address and a support contact.
+Enabled Select this checkbox against each Technology that you want to be available for use in the project.
+When an MDG Technology is enabled: The Technology is added to the list of available options in the 'Profile' field of the Default Tools toolbar, so that you can apply the interface profiles of the MDG Technology